FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 frame of reference**, unrelated to SDK pose data.
 That annotation indicates only a successful AprilTag recognition.

-Here are the axis designations in the new FTC SDK:
+Here are the axis designations in the new SDK:

 - Y axis points **straight outward** from the camera lens center
 - X axis points **to the right**, perpendicular to the Y axis